drfalken/upgrade-guide-216/UPGRADE216.md

 Also note that some properties have changed values or are inverted.
 The deprecated properties retain their old interpretation, however when replacing those with their new names, you have to update the value.
 In particular boolean properties that used to accept values like yes, no, enabled, disabled, now only accept true and false.

+## Troubleshooting

+### Chimera database is slow

+Some sites have observed bad Chimera database performance after the upgrade.
+**Symptoms**: system load is higher than before, and Postgres uses much more CPU.
+Listings take a very long time, and transfers may run into timeouts.
+Postgres logs may show queries waiting for locks for many seconds.
+A select on table `pg_stat_activity` may show two handful of `delete from t_tags_inodes`.
+**Cause**: dCache 2.16 uses the database differently, which may set Postgres off on the wrong foot about query planning; in some cases, indexes are ignored and tables (specifically t_tags) are read sequentially.
+**Solution**: `vacuum analyze` in a cron job, so that Postgres collects better statistics for better query planning.
+You could also put `enable_seqscan = off` in `postgresql.conf`, but disabling sequential scans can (potentially) introduce additional problems.

 ## Frequently Asked Questions